CeamKrier/docker-adventure/README.md

 ### Kubectl Commands

  - `kubectl apply -f <config file>`: generates a new object out of the configuration file. `-f` says we have a config file for that
- - `kubectl get pods`: retrieves information about generated pod objets
+ - `kubectl get pods`: retrieves information about generated pod objets. `-o wide` to have more details.
  - `kubectl get services`: retrieves information about generated service objects
+ - `kubectl get deployments`: retrieves information about generated deployment objects
  - `kubectl delete <object type>/<object name>`: removes the generated object
+ - `kubectl delete -f <config file>`: removes the generated object according to given config file
+ - `kubectl describe <object type> <object name>`: retrieves detailed info about an object
+ - `kubectl logs <object name>`: retrieves the logs created inside of the container of the object
+ - `kubectl exec -it <object name> sh`: starts up a shell inside the container of the object

 #### Kubernetes deployment flow